Crypto Machines

 Cryptographic protocols (Wiki)

 For example the KY-57 Voice Encryption unit is a Type 1 product that makes use of the SAVILLE algorithm (Wiki 128 bit key).
-It's a member of the VINSON family of products that can interoperate which includes the KY-57, KY-58, KY-68, KY-99a, KY-100, KYV-2, FASCINATOR and SINCGARS or other radios with imbedded VINSON capability.
+It's a member of the VINSON family of products that can interoperate which includes the KY-57, KY-58, KY-68, KY-99a, KY-100, KYV-2, FASCINATOR and SINCGARS or other radios with embedded VINSON capability.

 Type 1 NSA Certified cryptographic algorithms include: